qgis/QGIS-Documentation/source/docs/training_manual/processing/r_intro.rst

 Adding scripts
 ==============

-Adding a script is very simple.
-Open the Processing toolbox and just click on the :menuselection:`R --> Tools --> Create new R script`.
+Adding a script is simple.
+The easiest way is to open the Processing toolbox and choose :menuselection:`Create new R script...` from the R menu (labelled with an R icon) at the top of the Processing Toolbox.
-In case this tool is not available, you have to create the script in for instance a text editor and save it in your R scripts folder - when it has been saved, it will be available for editing by right-clicking on the script name in the processing toolbox and then choose :menuselection:`Edit Script...`).
+You can also create the script in for instance a text editor and save it in your R scripts folder (processing/rscripts).
+When it has been saved there, it will be available for editing by right-clicking on the script name in the processing toolbox and then choose :menuselection:`Edit Script...`).

 .. image:: img/r_intro/r_intro_1.png